 TD credit card complimentary extras

 Many TD credit cards come with complimentary extras including Purchase Security and Extended Warranty Protection.
-Premium cards, including black, gold and platinum credit cards, tend to come with additional complimentary extras which may include travel insurance, auto rental and collision insurance, concierge services, airport lounge access, luxury travel benefits and a suite of other extensive insurance coverage.
+Premium cards, such as platinum credit cards, tend to come with additional complimentary extras which may include travel insurance, auto rental and collision insurance, concierge services, airport lounge access, luxury travel benefits and a suite of other extensive insurance coverage.

 TD credit cards security